mhightower83/BacktraceLog/ReadMe.md

 For the reset function, some Development Boards toggle `CH_PD`/`CH_EN`, Chip Power Down, instead of `EXT_RST`, resulting in loss of RTC memory content.

-## `-DDEBUG_ESP_BACKTRACELOG_USE_NON32XFER_EXCEPTION=1`
+## Non-32bit transfer exception handler
+To avoid library failure in complex use cases, this feature is not used by this library.
+When the build option is selected, the feature is available to the rest of your sketch.

-The downside of using the non32xfer exception handler is the added stack loading to handle the exception.
+Removed: ~`-DDEBUG_ESP_BACKTRACELOG_USE_NON32XFER_EXCEPTION=1` The downside of using the non32xfer exception handler is the added stack loading to handle the exception.
 Thus, requiring an additional 272 bytes of stack space.
-Not using the exception handler only increases BacktrackLog code size by 104 bytes of FLASH code space. _I am not sure this option should be available._ It defaults to off.
+Not using the exception handler only increases BacktrackLog code size by 104 bytes of FLASH code space. _I am not sure this option should be available._ It defaults to off.~

 ## `-DSHARE_PREINIT__DEBUG_ESP_BACKTRACELOG="backtaceLog_preinit"`
 The BacktraceLog libary needs to be called as part of preinit.
 If you already have a `preinit()` function defined, add this define with an alternate function name for BacktraceLog to use and call that function from your `preinit()`.